Robert Kaplinsky

 Circle Radius and Area 1

-Directions: Using the digits 0 to 9 at most one time each, fill in the boxes to create two possible circles.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to create two possible circles.
 You may reuse all the digits for each statement.
 Source: Robert Kaplinsky

 Read More »